MajestyOTBR/Terminus/README.md

 Note: This server include all fixes that I posted in OTHire thread.

-Developers: Nottinghster, Tryller & diegorodriguesvieira
+Developers: Nottinghster, Tryller, diegorodriguesvieira & lcssxd

 .:: Features ::.